Martin-Biomed/wifi-data-acquisition-server/README.md

 To create new projects:

 1. Navigate to the VSCode Extension Pane on the LHS of the screen.
 Select the (ESP-IDF: Explorer) icon
-2. When this Extension is selected, this will open up the (ESP-IDF: Explorer) Commands
+2. When this Extension is selected, this will open up the (ESP-IDF: Explorer) Command Tab on the Left-Side of the IDE
 3. Select "New Project Wizard" and fill out the options as appropriate.

-Note: All libraries in the "example" projects are contained in the "v5.1.2" folder, these default libraries are not part of the individual project.
+Note: All libraries in the "example" projects are contained in the "v5.1.2" folder.

 To compile and build the projects: